LucidIndian/gbz/README.md

 # gbz
-Gardening By ZIP Code Personal Project
+Gardening By ZIP Code Personal Project.

-As I make my way through The Odin Project, instead of building the projects in the course, I want to apply as much of the lessons to building something unique and real!
+As I make my way through The Odin Project, instead of building (only) the projects in the course, I want to apply as much of the lessons to building something unique and real!
 Eventually I want to build a web/mobile app.

-I've decided to build something that's been on my mind for years; a tool that helps gardeners and homeowners manage all of the plants they have!
+I've decided to build something that's been on my mind for years; a tool that helps gardeners and homeowners manage all of the plants they have.

 The stages of this poject will be (roughly):
 - HTML